-- Encouraging the use of non-hazardous and less toxic materials at the R&D phase or as part of our process enhancements. - Enhancing our processes to increase product yields, thereby reducing waste. - Providing training for our employees on the safe handling, labeling, and storage of hazardous substances.
+- · Encouraging the use of non-hazardous and less toxic materials at the R&D phase or as part of our process enhancements. - Enhancing our processes to increase product yields, thereby reducing waste. - · Providing training for our employees on the safe handling, labeling, and storage of hazardous substances.

-11. If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals/ clearances are required, please specify details in the following format:
+11. If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals/clearances are required, please specify details in the following format:

-SI.
-No. Location of operations/of Type of fices operat Whether the conditions of environmental approval/clearance are being compl with?
+Whether the conditions of environmental approval/clearance are being complied operations/offices operations with?
 (Y/N) If no, the reasons thereof and corrective action taken, if any.
-1 Lupin does no t operate in ecolo gically sens itive areas Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year iniunciui yeur
+No. Lupin does not operate in ecologically sensitive areas 12.
+Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial vear Results communicated in public Name and brief EIA Notification Date Whether conducted by Relevant details of project No. independent external agency domain (Yes/No) Web link (Yes/No) Nil

-Nil

-13. Is the entity compliant with the applicable environmental law/regulations/guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
+13. Is the entity compliant with the applicable environmental law/regulations/guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
 If not, provide details of all such non-compliances, in the following format: